 The best part is the complement of bells and whistles it comes with.
 The vehicle known as the Curiosity Rover or Mars Science Laboratory is scheduled for a trip to Mars very soon via an Atlas Rocket.
-Once it reaches the red planet (a time that might coincide with the premier of Disney’s John Carter) the rover goes on an extended road trip.
-It comes well equipped for such a journey, packing no less than ten different gadgets across its three meter long frame.
+Once it reaches the red planet (a time that might coincide with the premier of Disney’s John Carter), the rover goes on an extended road trip.
+It comes well equipped for such a journey, packing no less than ten different gadgets across its three-meter-long frame.

 Another peculiar feature of Curiosity is bearing a special payload of more than a million human names etched on silicon chips.
 This is also known as the freaky what-if-it-runs-into-aliens part.
+The rover’s design itself is an engineering marvel.
+It includes a robust mobility system with six wheels, each equipped with its own motor, allowing it to navigate the rugged Martian terrain.
+The rover’s power source is a radioisotope thermoelectric generator (RTG), which converts heat from decaying plutonium-238 into electricity, providing a reliable power supply for its instruments and systems.

 After its launch on November 25, expect the next big scoop on the Curiosity Rover to come August next year, which is its scheduled DOA; that’s date of arrival.
+The mission’s primary goal is to determine whether Mars ever had the conditions to support microbial life.
+By analyzing soil and rock samples, Curiosity aims to uncover the planet’s past environments and assess its potential for future human exploration.

 Source Gizmag